Matheuscamp/Calculadora-IMC/README.md

 # Calculadora-IMC

-This is a project aimed at studying HTML, CSS and JS.
-The main objective is to create a website to calculate the imc.
+This is a project to calculate the IMC.

 # Preview